draeger-lab/SBSCL/dev/README.md

-# Guidelines for formatting the SBSCL code
+# Guidelines for using code formatting configuration files

 ## For IntelliJ
 - First you should find a file present in the same folder named as `intellij-java-codestyle.xml` which contains the Java code style for IntelliJ.